 So how does this affect an injury or workers' compensation claim?

-In Oregon Workers' Compensation claims, MRI's are often critical because disputes often center on what kind of injury a worker suffered on the job, and whether that injury is due to the work injury event.
-This is important because workers' compensation insurers only provide benefits for the actual medical condition the on the job injury caused.
+In Oregon Workers' Compensation claims, MRI's are often critical because disputes center on what kind of injury a worker suffered on the job and whether the MRI findings are a result of the work injury.
+This is important because workers' compensation insurers usually only provide benefits for the actual medical condition the on the job injury caused.
 This is called the "accepted condition."

 Neck injuries are commonly diagnosed with MRI's.

-When a doctor orders an MRI of the neck, the doctor is looking to see if there is any damage to the joint structures that hold the neck bones in place, and separate one neck bone from the other.
+When a doctor orders an MRI of the neck, the doctor is looking to see if there is any damage to the joint structures of the neck.
 Between each neck bone is a "disc" that acts like a cushion.
 The disc is hard and fibrous on the outside, and moist and softer on the inside.
 Some doctors have described the inside portion of the disc as having the consistency of crab meat.
-When a human neck is exposed to sufficient force, the moist inner part of the disc can be pushed outside of the outer layer of the disc, which is called a disc herniation.
-Sometimes the force of an injury will force the outer layer of the disc protrude, but the material in the disc's center does not break through the disc's outer layer.
+When a human neck is exposed to sufficient force, the moist inner part of the disc can be pushed through a tear in the outer layer of the disc, which is called a disc herniation.
+Sometimes the force of an injury will push out the disc's outer layer, resulting in a protrusion, with the softer material in the disc's center staying in place.
 Other times, the disc may bulge as a result of trauma.

-Aging and genetics will also cause wear and tear of the ligaments and discs in the spinal column, and an MRI can show these changes.
-Generally, doctors look at the color of the image as one marker to determine whether an injury event damaged the joint structure or degenerative changes are causing pain and numbness.
+Aging and genetics will also cause wear and tear of the ligaments and discs in the spinal column, and an MRI can sometimes show these changes.
+Generally, doctors look at the color of the image as one marker to determine whether the changes are recent, or have been in place for several months, even years.
+These kinds of conclusions are based on the radiologist's interpretation of the image.
 An MRI can also show an injury that worsens degenerative changes in the spinal column.
 This can be a big issue in an Oregon Workers' Compensation claim because if a "pre-existing condition" combines with your on the job injury to contribute to a need for medical care or disability, the insurer may try to deny your claim, arguing that the pre-exiting condition is the main cause of a "combined condition's" need for treatment or disability.